buddyeorl/3dportfolio/README.md

 // =============================================DisplayInfo.js Variables============================================================//
 // =================================================================================================================================//
-// project or skill names, I will change this in the future... export const titles = ["JS", "MongoDB", "Deep Learning", "ReactJS", "Full Stack", "Blockchain", "Jupyter Books"];
+// project or skill names, I will change this in the future... please note that the images related to the titles, are named as 01.png for node, 02.png for reactjs etc. all this in /src/img/logos export const titles = ["NodeJS", "ReactJS", "MongoDB", "JavaScript", "HTML5", "Heroku", "CSS3", "Firebase", "Jupyter Books"];
 export const descriptions = "";
 export const initialSize = 50; //in percentage